lab11/emoncms-wattsup/README.md

 Watts Up? .net Plugin for EmonCMS
 =================================

-This plugin receives Watts Up> HTTP posts and converts them to emoncms format.
+This plugin receives Watts Up?
+HTTP posts and converts them to emoncms format.